Southern Cornbread Dressing

 What Kind of Cornbread is Best for Stuffing?

-The backbone of this easy dressing is delicious scratch-made cornbread.
-There are many recipes out there for cornbread and some add tons of sweetener (like honey or sugar).
-Avoid those recipes for stuffing.
-I love sweet cornbread but not in my stuffing.
-We included the recipe for our cornbread but substitute your favorite recipe or even a store-bought version.
+The backbone of this easy dressing is delicious scratch-made old-fashioned cornbread.
+There are many cornbread recipes, and some add a lot of sweetener, such as honey or sugar.
+Avoid those recipes for dressing.
+I love sweet cornbread, but not in my dressing.
+We’ve included the recipe for our cornbread, but feel free to substitute your favorite recipe or a store-bought version.

-Our cornbread recipe uses cornmeal and flour as well as rising agents along with milk and eggs.
-Yes, it has a teaspoon of sugar but not for sweetness.
-It is added to attract and hold in moisture – without the sugar, the moisture would evaporate during baking.
+Our cornbread recipe uses cornmeal, flour, rising agents, milk, and eggs.
+Yes, it has a teaspoon of sugar, but not for sweetness.
+It’s added to attract and hold moisture.
+Without the sugar, the moisture would evaporate during the baking process.

 cornbread ingredients

-There are a lot of options for store-bought cornbread mixes.
-You can use either a white or yellow cornbread mix but not anything that is labeled as stuffing.
-There are also cornbread varieties that have additional ingredients like green chiles and these are perfect with a bowl of chili, they are not ideal for stuffing.
-Also, skip those mixes that have the word “honey” or “sweetened”.
+There are numerous options for store-bought cornbread mixes.
+You can use a white or yellow cornbread mix, but not anything labeled as dressing.
+There are also cornbread varieties with additional ingredients, such as green chiles, which pair perfectly with a bowl of Texas chili.
+They’re not ideal for dressing.
+Also, skip those mixes with “honey” or “sweetened.”

 Dressing vs. Stuffing – What’s the Difference?

-The terms “dressing” and “stuffing” are often used interchangeably, but technically there is a difference.
+The terms “dressing” and “stuffing” are often used interchangeably; however, there is a distinct difference between them.

-• Dressing is cooked in a separate pan and outside the cavity of the turkey or chicken.
+• The dressing is cooked in a separate pan outside the cavity of the turkey or chicken.

 • Stuffing is stuffed and cooked inside the cavity of the bird.

-The flavors and ingredients can be the same or similar which leads to the casual misuse of the two words.
-Growing up in the south, our family always made cornbread dressing.
-But whether you call it stuffing or dressing it doesn’t really matter since they are both delicious.
+The flavors and ingredients can be the same or similar, leading to the potential for confusion between the two words.
+Growing up in the South, our family always made cornbread dressing.
+But whether you call it stuffing or dressing, it doesn’t matter since they’re both delicious.

 How to Make Southern Cornbread Dressing

-Pro-tip: To avoid scrambling the eggs combine the onion-celery mixture with the cornbread mixture well then add a couple of splashes of broth before adding the eggs and remaining broth.
+Pro-tip: To avoid scrambling the eggs, combine the onion-celery mixture thoroughly with the cornbread mixture, then add a couple of splashes of broth before adding the eggs and the remaining broth.

-1. Make the Cornbread: Preheat the oven to 400°F and butter an 8×8 baking pan or 10-inch cast-iron skillet.
-In a medium mixing bowl add the flour, cornmeal, baking soda, baking powder, salt, and sugar then whisk combining well.
+1. Preheat the oven to 400°F and butter an 8×8 baking pan or 10-inch cast-iron skillet.
+Add the flour, cornmeal, baking soda, baking powder, salt, and sugar to a medium mixing bowl, then whisk to combine well.
 Make a well in the center of your dry ingredients and add the melted butter, milk, and egg.
-Stir the batter just until the mixture comes together (it’s okay if there are a few lumps).
+Stir the batter until the mixture comes together (it’s okay if there are a few lumps).

-2. Bake the Cornbread: Pour the batter into the greased pan or skillet then bake for 20-25 minutes until the top is a deep golden brown and a toothpick inserted into the center comes out clean.
-Allow cornbread to cool and then crumble.
+3. The cornbread is done when the top is a deep golden brown and a toothpick inserted into the center comes out clean.
+Allow the cornbread to cool and then crumble.
 Note: Cornbread can be made in advance.
 You can also use a store-bought cornbread mix.

 onions and celery being sauteed in a skillet

-3. Bake the Dressing: Transfer the dressing to a greased 9×13-inch baking or casserole dish.
-Bake for 45-60 minutes or until dressing is browned and cooked through.
+8. Transfer the dressing to a greased 9×13-inch baking or casserole dish.
+Bake for 45-60 minutes or until dressing is browned and cooked.

 Recipe Tips and Notes

-• Cornbread does not need to be stale.
-Cornbread that is stale or toasted just requires more liquid so you may have to adjust the amount of broth you add to the dressing recipe.
+• Cornbread doesn’t need to be stale.
+Fresh cornbread works fine.
+Stale or toasted cornbread requires more liquid, so you may need to adjust the amount of broth added to the dressing recipe.

-• The dressing should be wet but not standing liquid.
-Add the broth a little at a time to avoid soupy dressing.
+• Add broth gradually.
+The dressing should be wet but not have standing liquid.
+Add the broth a little at a time to avoid a soupy dressing.
+Different cornbreads absorb liquid at different rates, so proceed slowly.

 Make Ahead Tips